Search Contextures Sites

 If combining your data isn't an option, this pivot table tutorial explains the steps to create a pivot table from multiple consolidation ranges, describes the limitations, and suggests workaround solutions.

-- Select Multiple consolidation ranges, click Next
+- Click Multiple consolidation ranges, then click Next

 - Select each range, and click Add